Cat and Fiddle Road is the British Widow Maker

-The 7.5mile stretch of road between Macclesfield and Buxton, in the county of Cheshire, has been named the most dangerous road in Britain.
-Known locally as Cat and Fiddle (Road A537), it should more fittingly be dubbed 'the widow-maker' because of its mounting death toll.
+Sweeping between Macclesfield and Buxton, in the county of Cheshire, in England, Cat and Fiddle Road is the name of a widow maker road because of its mounting death toll.ath toll.

 How long is the Cat and Fiddle Road?

 The road (part of the A537 Road) is 16.41km (10.2 miles) long, running from Macclesfield (in Cheshire) to Buxton (in Derbyshire).
 It’s totally paved and sweeps high into the Peak District National Park.
 The road was built in 1823.
 It’s named after the pub which lays at the summit.

 Is the Cat and Fiddle a dangerous road?

 It’s known as the most dangerous road in the UK.
 This road presents an unacceptably high risk to users.
 Between 2011 and 2013, there were 34 crashes.
 Between 2007 and 2011, there were 44 serious or fatal crashes on the road.
 Between 2002 and 2006, there were 35.
 On this road, it’s easy to see how its nickname came around.
 The road tops out at 516m (1,692ft) above the sea level.
 It is notorious for its severe bends, steep drops and edged by dry-stone walls for almost the entirety of the road.
 It is popular with tourists, heavy goods vehicles and high-powered leisure motorcyclists.
 It is particularly dangerous during winter, especially during heavy snowfall and freezing conditions which are common.

 How long does it take to drive the Cat and Fiddle Road?